 Are Your Terms and Conditions Legally Binding?

-If you were asked to provide irrefutable proof that a particular user accepted your Terms of Conditions, would you be able to?
+If you were asked to provide irrefutable proof that a particular user accepted your Terms and Conditions, would you be able to?
 Could you tell when they accepted it and what version was live at the time of acceptance?
 Your answers to these questions will determine whether or not your terms and conditions are legally binding.

 Are your terms and conditions legally binding?